Oasis ticket-selling websites hit with outage issues

 He added: “It’s a dreadful combination, I suppose, you’ve got that high level of emotion, a high level of excitement about Oasis reforming, and a limited supply of tickets – and that’s going to lead to problems, it’s going to lead to people trying to scam people.”

-UK Music chief executive Tom Kiehl also called inflated ticket prices of “great concern” during the Radio 4 show.
+UK Music chief executive Tom Kiehl also called inflated ticket prices of “great concern” on the Today programme.

 Mr Kiehl added: “Obviously, it’s a natural tendency, if you can’t get tickets, to find alternative sources but I very much urge music music fans today, if they don’t get tickets, not to take that route.”